At the NYU Langone Transplant Institute, cardiac experts provide the highest standard of care for people who need heart

 When a Heart Transplant Is Needed

 People who are candidates for a heart transplant typically have heart failure for which other treatments have been unsuccessful.
-They may experience shortness of breath during very light levels of activity, or have severe and frequent chest pain.
+They may experience shortness of breath during very light levels of activity or have severe and frequent chest pain.
 Our doctors with our Heart Failure Advanced Care Center can help you explore all your treatment options.